PrashamanP/PrashamanP/README.md

 # Hi there! 👋 I'm Prashaman Pokharel.

-🧠 AI and ML Enthusiast | 📊 Data Explorer | 💻 Code Ninja
+🧠 AI and ML Enthusiast | 📊 Data Explorer | 💻 programmer

 I'm passionate about leveraging AI/ML to solve real-world problems and share my journey on GitHub.
 Here's a quick snapshot of my profile: